Last Updated on October 22, 2022 by Jim Ferri

 A Good Place to Begin

 When flying in Switzerland, Zürich is an excellent place to begin or end a vacation since its airport is top-notch.
-(On the other hand, Switzerland is so small Zurich is also a good day trip by train from Geneva on the other end of the country).
+(On the other hand, Switzerland is small, which is a good thing.
+Zurich, for example, is also a good day trip by train from Geneva on the other end of the country).

 It’s not only modern but also close to the city by train, only a 10-minute ride.
 Zürich’s main railway station is regarded as a central European railroad hub.
 You can take a train from the airport and connect anywhere in the country or throughout Europe.
 Its airport alone should make it one of the best places in Switzerland to visit on your travels.